 Augmented Feedback Error Correction (AFEC)

-AFEC is a simple technique that augments the feedback of a low OLG CFA topology amplifier to dramatically improve the Large Signal Non-linearity (LSN) distortion performance by up to 20 dB across the audio band.
+AFEC is a simple technique that augments the feedback of an amplifier to dramatically improve the Large Signal Non-linearity (LSN) distortion performance by up to 20 dB across the audio band.
 Additionally, AFEC acts to remove any DC offsets and also improve PSRR significantly.

 Augmenting the feedback in a manner similar to that described in this document has been tried previously – the first example is from the early 1980’s at Hitachi.
 However, the technique never entered the mainstream – one can only postulate that lack of very high performance opamps (bandwidth, SR and distortion performance), along with the difficultly of being able to characterize such a system for stability modeling purposes (as we can do now on LTspice for example) were contributing factors to its early demise.
 However, as of 2014, these problems are now solved, so perhaps we shall now see the return of AFEC as a viable distortion reduction technique.